Max-lacoste/Collatz/README.md

 We can see that both 1X+1 and 3X+1 will function in the same way.
 Their multiplication and addition stages will never cause X to gain a lesser power of 2 that is below the K multiplications growth rate regardless of X’s current value.

-This forces 1X+1 and 3X+1 to always have their current lowest power of 2 overflow upward faster than the K multiplication leading to the lowest power of 2 inevitably outgrowing all others.
+This forces 1X+1 and 3X+1 to always have their current lowest power of 2 overflow upward faster than the K multiplication.
+This leads to the lowest power of 2 inevitably outgrowing all others within finite iterations.
 The current lowest power of 2 will then become a whole power of 2.
 Finally, this whole power of 2 will divide down to reach 1.

 Therefore, we can logically conclude that the 3X+1 Collatz Conjecture is true.